-These featured fictional and often legendary figures with a lasting appeal and character.
+These featured fictional and often legendary figures with lasting appeal and character.

-His legend and tales had affected European history by encouraging explorers, hunters and missionaries.
+His legend and tales affected European history by encouraging explorers, hunters, and missionaries.

 She later died due to natural causes or was murdered.
 After her death, church processions avoided this spot and made sure that all future popes were male.

-Due to his tall size, he was given a name of Lange Wapper.
+Due to his tall size, he was given the name Lange Wapper.
 Many legends on the theme of Wapper became popular in Flemish cities.